by Randall S. Hansen, Ph.D.

 She started to use sick days for the first time — some for a nagging number of illnesses, some for “mental health” days.
 Luckily for Melissa, she had some friends who recognized the problem she was suffering from was job stress.

 What is Job Stress?

-Some jobs, by definition, tend to be higher stress — such as ones that are in dangerous settings (fire, police), that deal with demanding customers (service providers), that have demanding time pressures (healthcare), and that have repetitive detailed work (manufacturing) — but stress is not limited to any one particular job or industry.
+Some jobs, by definition, tend to be higher stress.
+We’re talking about ones that are in dangerous settings (fire, police); ones that deal with demanding customers (customer service providers); ones that have demanding time pressures and demanding customers (healthcare); and ones that have repetitive, detailed work (manufacturing).
+But stress is not limited to any one particular job or industry.